Home > Home Organization > Home Organization Tips > How to Declutter Common Problem Areas Around the House

 How to Declutter Common Problem Areas Around the House

-We all have common spots in our homes where clutter collects more easily—garages, linen closets, storage rooms, and the ever-messy junk drawer.
-If you’re tired of dealing with clutter in these spaces, you can declutter your home by tackling these 11 most common problem areas around the house!
+We all have common spots in our homes where clutter collects more easily—including garages, linen closets, storage rooms, and the ever-messy junk drawer.
+If you’re tired of dealing with clutter in these spaces, you can declutter your home by tackling these 12 common problem areas!

 How to Declutter the Junk Drawer

-To create a functional “junk drawer”—that is, the drawer where you typically keep scissors, pens, notepads, phone chargers, and other miscellaneous items—you need to get rid of items you don’t use and then organize the drawer in an intentional way.
-Everything needs to have a place in this drawer for it to be organized.
+To create a functional “junk drawer”—that is, the drawer where you typically keep scissors, pens, notepads, phone chargers, and other miscellaneous items—you need to get rid of items you don’t use, and then organize the drawer in an intentional way.

-• Organize your junk drawer with dividers that neatly fill the drawer.
-You can also use drawer organizers, muffin tins, ice cube trays, or makeup trays for junk drawer organization.
+• For optimal junk drawer organization, use dividers that neatly fill the drawer.
+Other drawer organizing ideas include using muffin tins, ice cube trays, and makeup trays.

 How to Declutter Surfaces

-Tabletops, kitchen counters, bathroom counters, and nightstand surfaces collect all kinds of random items throughout your home, which can make rooms look more cluttered than they are.
-A great way to cut clutter quickly is by removing the items you have on flat surfaces and limiting how many items can be kept on each surface.
+Tabletops, kitchen counters, bathroom counters, coffee tables, end tables, and the tops of dressers and nightstands collect random items, which can make rooms feel more cluttered than they are.
+By removing items from flat surfaces and limiting how many things can be kept on each surface, you can help these areas stay clutter-free.

 • Limit the number of decorative items allowed on each surface to three or four pieces.
 Use decorative trays to group items together.
-This will make surfaces seem deliberately designed rather than cluttered.
+This will make surfaces seem deliberate rather than cluttered.

-• If you decorate for holidays, remove everyday decorations and store them while the holiday decorations are on display.
-This can help you keep clutter to a minimum.
+• If you decorate for holidays, remove and store everyday decor while the holiday decorations are on display to reduce the clutter.

 How to Declutter the Pantry

-• Use airtight plastic or glass containers to store dry pantry items like pasta, rice, cereal, flour, oatmeal, and sugar.
+• Use airtight plastic bins or glass storage containers to store dry foods like pasta, rice, cereal, flour, oatmeal, and sugar.
 Write the expiration date on the back of the container with a washable marker.

 • Remove pre-packaged food items from larger boxes and store them in wicker or wire baskets.
 This can help you find items more easily and grab them on the go.

-• Every time you deep clean your kitchen, take a few extra minutes to dust, wipe down the shelves, and get rid of expired food in your pantry.
-Doing so on a regular basis can help keep the pantry organized.
+• Every time you deep clean your kitchen, take a few extra minutes to dust, wipe down the shelves, and get rid of expired food in your pantry to help keep the pantry organized.

 • Consider setting limits on how long an item can sit in the pantry.
 For instance, any non-perishable items you don’t eat within a couple months should be donated to your local food bank.